 Clyde and Opal Hinson (whose maiden name was McClarean) made their living shooting photography at their home on Cedar Street here in Hohenwald during the World War II era.

 The Hinsons were mainly interested in portrait photography, shooting for families, individuals, and even soldiers who went off to war.

 "Once we got involved in World War II, a lot of families wanted pictures of their soldiers before they went off to war, so families would bring their sons over to Mom and Dad to have their pictures made," said Ken Hinson, son of Opal and Clyde.

 The new display consists of Clyde and Opal's antique cameras and equipment, processing machines and propaganda.
-It will be showing until the end of October.

 If you have an item or a collection relating to Lewis County's History that you would like to have on display at the Museum, please contact the Lewis County Historical Society at [email protected], or leave a message at (931)628-0679.